kemicofa/vast-library/README.md

 <!-- TODO add links to features -->

-- validate a VAST from string input
+- VAST Parser fully yp to date
-- awesome API to create 100% iab valid VAST 2, 3, 4 & 4.1
+- VAST Builder: with an awesome API to create 100% iab valid VAST 2, 3, 4 & 4.1
-- validate created VAST
+- VAST Validation

-Why is it the best ? :
+Why is it the best ? 😀 :

+- written in typescript
 - made by developers for developers
 - fully maintained
 - 100% test coverage, including stress test and memory leak test [see](https://codecov.io/github/DavidBabel/vast-builder/)
-- build directly on top of the documentation [see](https://github.com/DavidBabel/vast-builder/tree/master/specs)
+- build directly on top of the VAST documentation [see](https://github.com/DavidBabel/vast-builder/tree/master/specs)
 - extermly fast, without any native dependancy
-- full JSdoc for functionnal intellisense autocomplete (including params)
+- The parser beats the [dailymotion vast-client](https://www.npmjs.com/package/vast-client), because the code is not maintained manually, it's generated, so always up to date.
+- The builder and the validator are always up to date for the same reasons.

-with only **one** stand alone dependance.
+with only **one** stand alone dependancy.

 All APIs are directly generated on top of standard IAB specifications documents : https://www.iab.com/vast/